masayu-a/SMLP2021_masayu-a/README.md

 - DepPara_depnum is the attachment number of the dependent in the dependency structures.
 Note that, since Japanese is strictly head final language, the dependents always precede to the head phrase.
 - WFR_subj_rate is the result of vocab test.
 - (1|SPR_subj_ID_factor) is the random effect of the subject participants

-## Data (added 2021/09/07)
-### 07rt-PB-masked2.txt.gz

-Whereas OW is a copyright free text and only one document, PB are 83 documents from published books.
-The surface is masked.

-A subject participant may participate more than one trial.
-**SPR_trial** is the trial order by a subject participant.

-#### format
-- BCCWJ_Sample_ID	    Sample ID in BCCWJ
-- BCCWJ_start		    Offset in BCCWJ
-- SPR_sentence_ID	    Sentence ID in ibexfarm
-- SPR_bunsetsu_ID	    Phrase ID in ibexfarm
-- SPR_surface		    Surface form **masked**
-- DepPara_depnum	    Number of the dependent
-- SPR_word_length	    Character number of the surface form
-- SPR_reading_time	    Reading time (msec)
-- **SPR_trial**		    the trial order (by a subject participant)
-- SPR_subj_ID		    ID of subject participants in self paced reading experiment
-- WFR_subj_rate		    vocab test results of the subject participant in word familiarity rate

-### 07rt-OT-masked2.txt.gz

-OT are 38 documents from textbooks of Japanese language.
-The surface is masked.

-Note, the prefix of BCCWJ_Sample_ID denotes the school type: **OT01** means elementary school text book, **OT02** means junior high school text book, and **OT03** means high school text book.

-A subject participant may participate more than one trial.
-**SPR_trial** is the trial order by a subject participant.

-Since we have not do treebanking yet for tha data, DepPara_depnum is not available.

-#### format
-- BCCWJ_Sample_ID	    Sample ID in BCCWJ
-- BCCWJ_start		    Offset in BCCWJ
-- SPR_sentence_ID	    Sentence ID in ibexfarm
-- SPR_bunsetsu_ID	    Phrase ID in ibexfarm
-- SPR_surface		    Surface form **masked**
-- DepPara_depnum	    Number of the dependent **Not Available**
-- SPR_word_length	    Character number of the surface form
-- SPR_reading_time	    Reading time (msec)
-- **SPR_trial**		    the trial order (by a subject participant)
-- SPR_subj_ID		    ID of subject participants in self paced reading experiment
-- WFR_subj_rate		    vocab test results of the subject participant in word familiarity rate

 ## License